 As the Angkor Wat complex is a religious site you can`t enter some of the temples with shorts or a top that is showing your shoulders.
 For that reason it is better to wear a T-Shirt and trousers that go below your knees.

 I found cargo pants to be the most practical to be honest.
-If you are wearing a tank top just bring a scarf with you, so you can cover your shoulders with it when necessary.
+If you are wearing a tank top, make sure to add a scarf to your travel capsule wardrobe, so you can cover your shoulders with it when necessary.

 As you will be doing a lot of walking you should opt for comfortable walking shoes, such as trainers or trekking sandals.
 The ground on some of the temples is very rugged and you have to climb some stairs as well, so I wouldn`t recommend flip flops.